 You may be writing to someone you already know, or the contact may be completely new.
-In this blog, we’ll cover everything you need to know about the topic including:
+In this blog, we’ll cover everything you need to know about the topic with examples including:

 - What a letter of introduction is and how to write it

 - Howe do you write a short introduction example?

 - Tips for writing a complete letter